-The change in the risk-free interest rate has a positive effect on calls and a negative effect on puts.
-That is to say, when interest rates increase, a call’s premium will also increase, however a put’s premium will decrease.
+The change in the risk-free interest rate has a positive effect on calls and a negative impact on puts.
+That is to say, when interest rates increase, a call’s premium will also increase.
+However, a put’s premium will decrease.
 Rho is positive for long calls and short puts and negative for long puts and short calls.

 The interest rate begins to rise and settles at 5%.
 Your long call is now worth $2.65.

 (2.50(option price) + 0.05(Rho) x 3(change in interest rates)) = $2.65